 “Yeah, that was the first day.
 It’s the longest by far, we’re almost halfway through the second chapter now.
 It was the busiest day, so I think that’s why it was the longest, but I also just do that sometimes when I write.
 The beginning is always a lot more fleshed out than the end.”

-I’m about to start reading again but grandMother verbally jumps in with, “Hey how is your foot feeling by the way, hun?” before I can formulate the words.
+“Oh honey, that is very nice, but I didn’t ask,” as she checks the watch on her wrist.
+I’m about to start reading again but grandMother verbally jumps in with, “Hey, uh, how is your foot feeling by the way, hun?” before I can send out the words.